 Second Beach is not as accessible.
 First you park, then you hike over a mile to get to Second beach.
 The trail is fairly easy enough for kids, but be aware there are a lot of steps.
 It’s easy to get there, but coming back is uphill.

 Family-Friendly Beaches in Olympic National Park

-That’s the list of perfect beaches for kids to access in Olympic National Park!
-Which beach in Olympic National Park are you most excited to take the kids too?
+That’s the list of perfect easy access beaches in Olympic National Park!
+Which beach in Olympic National Park are you most excited to take the kids to?
 Whichever you choose, you can’t go wrong.
 They are all beautiful!